NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/weCapabilities.rst

 Capabilities
 ************

-**Version 3.1.1** of |app| was released **September 2023**.
+**Version 3.1.0** of |app| was released **October 2023**.
 The following lists the functionality available in this current version.
 (Note: New features and fixes in this release are marked :blue:`blue` in the following list of features.)

 Structural Information Model